-In some situations Scoring PI 1.1.1 for salmon fisheries is not straightforward.can be complex.
+Scoring PI 1.1.1 for salmon fisheries can be complex.
 Where the following situations arise, the following guidance applies:

-If there are no limit reference points\LRPs defined by management, as is often the case with salmon fisheries, assessment teamsthe team should refer to GSC2.7the guidance in.

-In the event thate If 15 years of data are not available, the team should apply equivalent percentages should apply to the timeframe that is available.

-If the target reference point TRP is expressed as a range, with an upper and a lower bound,

-- The SMU should have met or exceeded the mid-point of the escapement goal range\ and/or the assessment - The team should look for evidence that directed fishing is lowered as the lower bound is approached. - The threshold levels in SC2.2.3.1 and SC2.2.3.3 assume an approximately random distribution of performance over the 15-year period.
-Where this is not the case, and there is instead a consistent trend downwards such that most of the failures to reach the escapement goals were in the most recent years, then SC 80SC80 is not met.

-For • The team may consider each cycle line separately in the case of:

-Species or stocks that display cyclic dominance, such as pink salmon where separate stock dynamics pertain to alternate years, or Fraser sockeye where each cycle line spawns only every fourth year, each cycle line may be considered separately.
+- If there are no LRPs defined by management, as is often the case with salmon fisheries, the team should refer to GSC2.7. - If 15 years of data are not available, the team should apply equivalent percentages to the timeframe that is available. - If the TRP is expressed as a range, with an upper and a lower bound: - o The SMU should have met or exceeded the mid-point of the escapement goal range, and/or - The team should look for evidence that directed fishing is lowered as the lower bound is approached. - The threshold levels in SC2.2.3.1 and SC2.2.3.3 assume an approximately random distribution of performance over the 15-year period.
+Where this is not the case, and there is instead a consistent trend downwards such that most of the failures to reach the escapement goals were in the most recent years, then SG80 is not met. - The team may consider each cycle line separately in the case of: - Species or stocks that display cyclic dominance, such as pink salmon where separate stock dynamics pertain to alternate years, or - Fraser sockeye where each cycle line spawns only every 4th year.